 The Senior Leadership Review is conducted by senior-ranking federal employees.
+During

+Page 54 of 76

+O-COPS-2023-171548

-During this process all advancing applications from peer review are evaluated based on peer review feedback, administrative compliance review, past performance, project scope, and budget.
+this process all advancing applications from peer review are evaluated based on peer review feedback, administrative compliance review, past performance, project scope, and budget.

-Senior Leadership will submit formal recommendations for funding to the COPS Office Director.
+The Senior Leadership Review and Recommendation Panel will submit formal recommendations for funding to the COPS Office Director.